merqurio/merqurio.github.io/_posts/2015-03-30-learning-how-to-learn.md

 layout: post
 ---

-While studying my career I had a really hard time in the 4th year when all my habits and study methods became useless.
-Here is a little collection of things that helped me to create new methods.
+I had a hard time during my career to keep up with everything I had to learn.
+My habits were to blame.
+Here is a little collection of tricks that helped me to create new habits.

-I hope they can help you too.

-I'll be updating this in a regular basis.

 ## Index
 1. [Types of attention](#1)